akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 here \\\(  W \\\) is Wiener-Brownian process.
-This, final, equation is solved in the java applet below.
+This, final, equation is solved in the java applet bellow.

 Observed population fraction dynamics
 -------------------------------------